rhocela/wisdom-walk/docs/part-3/day-28.md

 **Day:** 28

-**When this Happened:** Wilderness - Forty years of wandering due to unbelief
+**Chronological Setting:** Wilderness - Forty years of wandering due to unbelief

 **Readings:**
  - [Numbers 13:1–14:45, 20:1-13, 27:12-23](https://www.biblegateway.com/passage/?search=Numbers+13%3A1-14%3A45%2C+20%3A1-13%2C+27%3A12-23&version=ESV) (Narrative)